Disaster Recovery 101

 The unfortunate reality is few business owners and operators are prepared for a disaster, which is why decision-makers would be smart to do what they can to plan and prepare for a disaster before it takes place.
 To facilitate that process, it makes sense to coordinate with a restoration company or other resource offering emergency preparation programs and services.
 Those services should include a comprehensive review of the facility and all vulnerable infrastructure, with a focus on identifying all critical systems, including water and mechanical shutoffs.
 Restoration experts can help design a customized emergency response plan to ensure the appropriate response in the event of an emergency situation (what do first, who to call, etc.).
 While true disasters are low frequency events, the relatively modest investment of preparation and planning – and the potentially significant savings that accrue from minimizing damage and downtime – makes this a smart way to protect your business.

-Co-authored by Jeff Katkowsky, president of Zolman Restoration, and Shaun Quinn, director of operations.
+Jeff Katkowsky is President and Chief Operating Officer at Zolman Restoration; and Shaun Quinn is Vice President of Claims and Business development.
 Zolman Restoration is a full-service restoration company specializing in fire, smoke, water, mold and storm restoration services to commercial and residential properties.
-Contact Jeff at email@example.com and Shaun at firstname.lastname@example.org.